Besta deild karla: Championship history

 The Icelandic league title has been won in its over 100 years existence by 11 teams.
 KR has the most titles, with 27.
 Stjarnan are the latest team to join the list, winning their first title in 2014.

 The league has been dominated by teams from the Capital Region which contains nearly two thirds of Iceland's population.
-Only four teams from outside the GRA have ever won the league: (Keflavík, ÍA, ÍBV, and KA). ÍBV and KA have won four titles amongst themselves, are located more than an hour's drive from Reykjavík, and the teams of the longest distance from the capital to title.
+Only four teams from outside that region have ever won the league: Keflavík, ÍA, ÍBV, and KA. ÍBV (Vestmannaeyjar) and KA (Akureyri) have won four titles between them; these are the clubs farthest from the capital.